gossdante/spotify_repo/README.md

 1. Open Git Bash

-2. Change Directory (Will be different on each computer)
+2. Change Directory (Will be different on each computer) \n
 $ $ cd /c/Users/Dante/OneDrive/Desktop/

 3. Clone the repository from github (replace spotify with the actual repo)